The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 If you’re up for some animal spotting, the Barcelona Zoo is part of this park as well.

-After a good night’s rest at one of Barcelona’s fab hotels, you can continue your walking with two more spots that are worth your attention.
+After a good night’s rest at one of Barcelona’s fab hotels, you will continue your walking tour of the city with two more beautiful spots that are worth your attention.

 Park Güell, one of the best spots to discover in Barcelona

 Who’s ready for more Gaudí?
-Honestly if you’re not, you’ll be annoyed most of your time in Barcelona.
-This next recommendation is one of the most popular spots in the city called Park Güell.
+Honestly, if you’re not, you’ll be annoyed most of your time in Barcelona.
+This next stop is one of the most popular spots in the city called Park Güell.
 It reminded me of Charlie and the Chocolate Factory because it was this fantastical world of wonder.
 It’s my favorite park on the planet!
 Yes, I said it.

 If Gaudí’s style is something you crave, this is a park full of it – the tiles, the colors, the melting, corner-less buildings.
 It’s a real treat, and I encourage you to wander aimlessly as much as you can in order to discover its hidden treasures.
 Take the odd stairway and see what you find.
 Since the park is above the city, you get some great views, too.